esoroush/Dato-Predictive-Service-Client-Java/README.md

 back to the Predictive Service.
 This feedback data can be used for evaluating your current model and training future models.

-To submit feedbacks data corresponding to a particular query, you will need the UUID of the query.
+To submit feedback data corresponding to a particular query, you will need the UUID of the query.
 The UUID can be easily obtained from the query result.

 ```java